It’s easy to compare children and their milestones, achievements, or interests. But here’s why we need to stop comparing kids to others.

-I jinxed myself, again.
 I was just beginning to think my toddler’s tantrums didn’t seem as terrible as in the past.
 And of course, he threw an all-out, can’t-catch-my-breath tantrum in what should’ve been a fun birthday party.
 We had to listen to him cry the whole ride home—through traffic, of course—before he calmed down.

-If seven months seem short, one of my friends has a son just two weeks younger than my toddler.
-“How come my son isn’t into cars and bikes like his friend?”
-“His friend can already jump and is potty trained.”
+If seven months seem short, a friend has a son two weeks younger than mine.
+How come he isn’t into cars and bikes like his friend?
+His friend can already jump and is potty trained.
 And so forth.

 1. Comparing kids is stressful for everyone

 And the irony of all the stress?
 Often, we realize we had been worrying over nothing.
-The first signs my eldest might have a speech delay sent me flying in all directions.
+The first signs my son might have a speech delay sent me flying in all directions.
 It’s one thing to be proactive, but another to stress when, in hindsight, it usually turns out all right.